 Introduction to Create Tables in HTML

 The table is one of the most useful constructs.
 Tables are all over the web application.
-The main use of table is that they are used to structure the pieces of information and to structure the information on the web page.
+The main use of the table is that they are used to structure the pieces of information and structure the information on the web page.
 An HTML table is a table-based page layout.
 Tables should not be used as layout aids.
 In this article, we will discuss Create Tables in HTML.

 - The <table> tag is used to create a table.

 - In HTML, a table is considered as a group of rows containing each group of cells.

 - There can be many columns in a row.

 - HTML tables should be used for tabular data only, but they are also used for creating layout web pages.